taurres/CoPaint/FinalProject/src/README.md

 # Paint application

+## Installing and setting up dub
+- The **releases** for Dub are hosted here: https://github.com/dlang/dub/releases
+	- You can scroll down and click 'Assets' and you should find an archive file for your operating system
+- Dub installed through operating system package managers
+	- Linux:
+		- For folks who installed dmd, you should already have dub.
+		- Otherwise, you can try `sudo apt-get install dub`
+	- Mac:
+		- If Mac users were unable to install through the 'releases' on github, then you can try:
+		- Installing https://brew.sh/ - a package manager for Mac that you use on the terminal.
+		- Then try `brew install dub` on the command line (and wait a few seconds or minutes to install)
+		- Note: Some Mac users may get errors and need to run: `export MACOSX_DEPLOYMENT_TARGET=11` before running dub.
+	- Window:
+		- It is also likely that if you setup dmd, you should be able to use dub from the terminal as well.
+		- Windows folks should be able to install from the zip file and the releases if they otherwise do not have dub available.
+- To know more about creating a project using dub and bindbc-sdl [this](https://github.com/Spring23FSE/monorepo-gokriznastic/tree/main/Assignment5_Dub_Patterns/warmup) resource can be referred.

 ## Setting up the paint application
 1. User must clone the application from the github repository given [here](https://github.com/Spring23FSE/finalproject-d-evelopers).
 2. Next the user must open a terminal and navigate to `FinalProject/src/source` directory in the project and run the server and specify the hostname, port number and the maximum number of clients using the command: `rdmd network/server.d localhost 8000 3`.
-3. Next, in a new terminal, you can run the client by running the command `dub` in the `FinalProject/src` directory.
+3. Next, in a new terminal, you can run the client by running the command `dub run -- localhost 8000` in the `FinalProject/src` directory.
 4. The user can create more clients by following the step 3.